 In 2004, we published a second volume of our journal.
 The spring issue contained research and texts on Kapralova by Erika Fronkova, Karla Hartl, and Dr. Hanus Weigl.
 The fall issue printed Kapralova related research by Dr. Erik Entwistle.
 Beginning in 2005, the focus of the periodical will also include research on other women in music.

 The year 2004 was yet another successful year for Kapralova, thanks to a record number of performances and broadcasts of her music worldwide.
 Several publishing projects also emerged during the year.
-In May, the Prague-based publishing house Eminent published the 3rd edition of Strange Loves, a Kapralova biography written by her writer husband Jiri Mucha.
+In May, the Prague-based publishing house Eminent published the 3rd edition of Strange Loves, a novel-autobiography written by Kapralova's writer husband Jiri Mucha about their relationship.
 In June, the Society initiated an ambitious publishing project - the critical edition of Kapralova's art songs.
 The initiative is undertaken with Amos Editio, an up and coming publishing house based in Prague; the publication's editor is a member of our Society, Dr. Timothy Cheek of the University of Michigan School of Music.
 The publication should be available in 2005.

 Kapralova's music was a topic of lectures and lecture-recitals presented by Dr. Timothy Cheek (Bay View Music Festival and the 2004 Summer Chamber Music Festival), Dr. Vera Sustikova (International Festival of Concert Melodrama), and Dr. Laura Kobayashi (The West Virginia University Women and Creativity Conference).
-Kapralova's life and work were also the subject of a commemorative exhibit entitled Zena mezi peti linkami (Woman and Stave), co-presented at the end of the year by Spolecnost Vitezslavy Kapralove and Knihovna Jiriho Mahena in Brno, in collaboration with ZUS Vitezslavy Kapralove.
-The activity was initiated and coordinated by Josef Kapral of the Kapralova Estate, who provided for the exhibit various documents from the estate collection.
+Kapralova's life and work were also the subject of a commemorative exhibit entitled Zena mezi peti linkami (Woman and Stave), co-presented at the end of the year by Kapralova's estate and Knihovna Jiriho Mahena in Brno, in collaboration with ZUS Vitezslavy Kapralove.
+Josef Kapral of Kapralova's estate provided for the exhibit various documents from the estate collection.
 It is worth noting that the exhibition opening included a world premiere of Kapralova's miniature Festive Fanfare, arranged for brass quintet by Vladimir Werner.

 women in music, czech music in exile and czech music 2004